antarctica/nerc-arctic-office-projects-api/README.md

 **Note:** There is currently no support for updating a category scheme in cases where its categories have changed and require re-mapping to project resources.

+#### Organisations

+Organisations are used to represent funders of research grants and/or home institutes/organisations of people.

+Organisations are added to this API based on need (i.e. for a grant or a person).
+To avoid duplication, organisations are distinguished by their [GRID ID](https://www.grid.ac), equivalent to ORCID iDs but for (academic) organisations.

+Organisations are imported using a JSON encoded import file, with a structure defined and validated by a JSON Schema, defined in `resources/organisations-schema.json`, see the [Usage](#importing-organisations) section for more information.

+Two import files are included in this project:

+* `resources/funder-organisations.json` - represents organisations that fund grants, includes UKRI research councils and the EU as a funding body
+* `resources/people-organisations.json` - represents the organisations individuals (PIs/CoIs) are members of

+**Note:** These files should be expanded with additional organisations as needed.

 ### Documentation

 Usage and reference documentation for this API is hosted within the